 is not set, it will make the script will non-fatally error out, so you’re very probably good to go as-is.
 But please fix your postscripts to test for the translator context.

-Better BibTeX
+The API for Better BibTeX

 and Better BibLaTeX